reproduce-work/reproduce-work/reproduce/tmp/lowdown_input.md

 this is known as the [reproducibility crisis](https://en.wikipedia.org/wiki/Replication_crisis).

+## Related projects

+There have been a number of projects with similar aims to this one.

 Some work has been done to develop reproducible workflows within specific computing environments.
 See [example 1](https://mine-cetinkaya-rundel.github.io/improve-repro-workflow-reproducibilitea-2020/) in R.

- An increasing number of journals

 While some initiatives have emerged to facilitate computational reproduction, there is no widely accepted standard for computational reproduction.